 The CDM does not have any general provisions to avoid indirect overlaps between projects.
-In the case of cookstove projects as well as household biodigesters (where emission reductions are claimed from reducing the consumption of non-renewable biomass), the main risk is that other entities may claim carbon credits from the enhancements of carbon stored on the relevant land areas.
+In the case of commercial afforestation, establishment of natural forest, cookstove projects as well as household biodigesters (where emission reductions are claimed from reducing the consumption of non-renewable biomass), the main risk is that other entities may claim carbon credits from the enhancements of carbon stored on the relevant land areas.
 Improved forest management or avoided deforestation is not eligible under the CDM (Source 2).
 However, it is still possible that a CDM afforestation and reforestation activity would claim more carbon credits because less fuel wood is used under a cookstove or household biodigester project.
 In this case, both projects would claim the same emission reductions.
-Therefore, in the case of efficient cookstove as well as household biodigester projects a score of 1 is assigned.
+For these reasons we assess that these provisions cannot be considered to robustly avoid indirect overlaps between projects.
+Hence, a score of 1 applies, with the exception of some forestry projects for which a further differentiation is made as explained below.